Joseph Mukasa Balikuddembe

-Another reason that Mwanga killed Balikuddembe was because he spoke out against Mwanga's homosexual practices.
 As catechumens, the recent converts could no longer engage in activities which they saw as unchristian.
 Mwanga saw this as insubordination.

 As Mwanga's senior adviser, Balikuddembe spoke against the killing of the bishop.
 Mwanga viewed this a disrespectful.
 After a night-long interview the king condemned Balikuddembe to death.
 Muwonge says that the Katikkiro Musaka saw to it that the order was carried out before the king could change his mind.
 On 15 November 1885 Balikuddembe was taken to a place near the Nakivubo river where he was beheaded and his body thrown onto a pile of burning firewood.
 His duties were assumed by the young catechist Charles Lwanga.

 Veneration

 Balikuddembe is remembered as first of the Martyrs of Uganda and is the patron of politicians and chiefs.

 St. Joseph Mukasa Balikuddembe Parish is located in Kisoga.

+His family

+Balikuddembe's father was Matia Mulumba from Jinja and his mother was a Mutoro.